 Check out the attached quote, supposedly from the Talmud.
 Sounds good, right?
 I happen to concur with the message.
-But the quote itself is not real!
+But the quote itself is not quite real:

 Since we live in an era of fake news, we need to be careful about sharing quotes.
-This is challenging because when we read a quote that supports “our” position, we instinctively assume that it’s correct.
-Psychologists call this confirmation bias Its just hard for us to intuitively realize that those who share quotes usually aren’t scholars.
-People often just reuse graphics seen elsewhere.
+This is challenging because when we read a quote that supports “our” position then we instinctively assume that it’s correct.
+Psychologists call this confirmation bias.

-How best to counter this?
-Generally assume best intent, but also follow the Russian proverb, Trust but verify (Доверяй, но проверяй; Doveryai, no proveryai.)
+How can we best counter this?
+Generally assume best intent but also follow the Russian proverb, Trust but verify (Доверяй, но проверяй; Doveryai, no proveryai.)

 As for this “Talmud” quote being shared online?
 It turns out to be a mashup of different authors, written at different times, for different purposes.
 The analysis is below.